Alluxio/alluxio/docs/en/api/POSIX-API.md

 ### Cache Configuration

-The FUSE kernel and FUSE userspace process can cache both data and metadata.
-When an application reads a file using Alluxio POSIX client, data can be served from FUSE kernel cache or AlluxioFuse process local disk cache if the file resides in cache from a previous read or write operation.
-However, if the file has been modified on the Alluxio cluster by a different client or modified on the underlying storage system, the data cached may be stale.
+When Alluxio system (master and worker) can provide metadata/data cache to speed up the metadata/data access of Alluxio under storage files/directories, Alluxio FUSE can provide another layer of local metadata/data cache on the application nodes to further speed up the metadata/data access.

+Alluxio FUSE can provide two kinds of metadata/data cache, the kernel cache and the userspace cache.
+Kernel cache is executed by Linux kernel and metadata/data are stored in operating system kernel cache.
+Userspace cache is controlled and managed by Alluxio FUSE process and metadata/data are stored in user configured location (process on-heap memory for metadata, ramdisk/disk for data for now).
-The following illustration shows the layers of cache - FUSE kernel cache, FUSE userspace cache.
+The following illustration shows the layers of cache — FUSE kernel cache, FUSE userspace cache, Alluxio system cache.

 <p align="center">
 <img src="{{ '/img/posix-cache.png' | relativize_url }}" alt="Alluxio stack with its POSIX API"/>
 </p>

+Alluxio FUSE cache is a single-node cache solution which means modifications through other Alluxio clients or other Alluxio FUSE mount points may not be visible immediately by the current Alluxio FUSE cache.
+The cached data may be stale.
+For example, an application on `Node A` may delete `file` and rewrite `file` with new content when an application on `Node B` is reading the `file` from the local FUSE cache, the content read is stale.

-Kernel cache and userspace cache both provide caching capability, enable one of them based on your environment and needs.
+FUSE kernel cache and userspace cache both provide caching capability, enable one of them based on your environment and needs.
-- Kernel Cache (Recommended): kernel cache provides significantly better performance, scalability, and resource consumption compared to Userspace cache.
+- Kernel Cache (Recommended): kernel cache provides significantly better performance, scalability, and resource consumption compared to userspace cache.
-However, kernel cache is not controlled by Alluxio and may affect other applications on the same node.
+However, kernel cache is not controlled by Alluxio and may affect the Alluxio FUSE pod stability in kubernetes environment.
-For example, large kernel cache usage in Kubernetes environment may cause the pods on the same node be killed unexpectedly.
+For example, caching a large amount of data in kernel cache in Kubernetes environment may cause the FUSE pod be killed unexpectedly and cause the workload to fail.
 - Userspace Cache: userspace cache in contrast has relatively worse performance, scalability, and resource consumption and requires pre-calculated and pre-allocated cache resources when launching the process.
 Despite the disadvantages, users can have more fine-grain control on the cache (e.g. maximum cache size, eviction policy)